tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>Age must be at least 100</strong> as expected
 </blockquote>
 #### validationRule.isOneOf
-<p>validationRule.isOneOf is used when a value is must be on of items in array</p>
+validationRule.isOneOf is used when a value is must be on of items in array

 &nbsp;<b><i>validationRule.isOneOf fail:</i></b>
 ```javascript
 var a = new Attribute({name: 'age', type: 'Number', value: 2, validationRule: {isOneOf: [1, 3]}});